cobi-bike/Module-Ping/README.md

 ### Step 3: Create a twilio account

-This module relies on [twilio.com](https://www.twilio.com/) to send custom SMS from the Node.js backend.
+This module relies on [Twilio.com](https://www.twilio.com/) to send custom SMS from the Node.js backend.
 Create an account, setup »Programmable SMS« and retrieve your api credentials.
 For testing purposes consider using test credentials found in the General Settings.

 ### Step 4: Set environment variables

 Set the environment variables `TWILIO_ACCOUNT_SID`,  `TWILIO_AUTH_TOKEN` and `TWILIO_FROM_NUMBER` with your twilio credentials.

-Otherwise you may set them manually in `config.js`

 ### Step 5: Run Node.js server